-Rachel Kushel counsels clients on all aspects of employment law and workplace human resource issues, including equal employment matters, investigations and hiring, discipline, termination, discrimination, leave and harassment issues.
+Rachel has extensive experience defending management clients in discrimination, leave, and harassment matters.
 She litigates matters from inception to trial and through appeal in federal and state courts.
-She has argued successfully on behalf of clients before the United States Court of Appeals for the Second Circuit, District Court of Connecticut and Connecticut state trial and appellate court.
+She has argued successfully on behalf of clients before the United States Court of Appeals for the Second Circuit, the District Court of Connecticut, and Connecticut state trial and appellate courts.

-Ms. Kushel represents clients in administrative agency matters before the Connecticut Commission on Human Rights and Opportunities, the Equal Employment Opportunity Commission, the Department of Labor and the Occupational Safety and Health Administration.
-Ms. Kushel also represents clients at private and public arbitration hearings, and regularly represents clients in alternative dispute resolution and mediation sessions with federal, state and private mediators.
+Rachel also represents clients in administrative agency matters before the Connecticut Commission on Human Rights and Opportunities, the Equal Employment Opportunity Commission, the Department of Labor, and the Occupational Safety and Health Administration.
+She also represents clients at private and public arbitration hearings, and in alternative dispute resolution and mediation sessions with federal, state, and private mediators.

 In addition to assisting clients in obtaining favorable resolutions to matters, Rachel has also achieved successes for clients at various stages of the litigation proceedings.
 She works with clients in a wide range of industries, including but not limited to, healthcare, financial services, government, and higher education.

 Counseling, Compliance, and Training